 Ball pythons are carnivores that hunt and eat small mammals and birds.
 In their native range in West and Central Africa, they prefer African giant rats, black rats, grass mice, weaver birds, and rufous-nosed rats.
 However, their prey is not limited to these animals, they will feed on any bird or mammal small enough to be swallowed.

 Pythons use a combination of chemical cues, movement and vision to find prey.
 Once they find prey they strike and then kill them with constriction.
-They use their unique and irregular color patterns to help them blend in with their environment, this is one of the reasons for why there are many natural ball python morphs.
+They use their unique and irregular color patterns to help them blend in with their environment, this is one of the reasons why there are many natural ball python morphs.

 Male and female ball pythons differ in the type of prey they eat.
 Males are more arboreal than females and so eat more birds than mammals.
 Females spend more time on the ground and subsequently eat more mammals than birds.